itshdog/uiowa-coding-exercise/README.md

 # uiowa-coding-exercise

 How to run
-- Open the folder 'coding-exercise' in terminal
+- Open the folder 'uiowa-coding-exercise' in terminal
 - type the command "dotnet run"
 - Press 1 to create files.
 Press 2 to run the exercise.
 Press 3 to exit.